semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Fixed

-- Visual Studio Code extension: fixed issue where rules weren't downloaded, leading to no scan results.
+- Visual Studio Code extension: fixed an issue where rules weren't downloaded, leading to no scan results.

 ## 💻 Code